Soviet5lo/proto_crystal_custom/README.md

 - Make all of the Spaceworld Pokemon available in the wild.
 - Update trainer rosters to utilize the Spaceworld Pokemon
 - Update events where needed (Sudowoodo -> Belmitt, Shuckle -> Snubull)

+## TODO
+- Go over Spaceworld pokemon TMs and change as needed.
+- Check and see if the new egg moves fit.